 One train line passes through the station, from Marseille Saint Charles in the south to either Pertuis or (less frequently) Manosque, Gap and Briançon in the north.

-Automatic vendors sell drinks and snacks and a newsagent is open during the day.
-A cashpoint (ATM) is on the wall outside by the ticket office.
+Automatic vending machines sell drinks and snacks and a convenience store is open during the day.
+A cashpoint (ATM) is on the wall outside by the ticket office and the toilets are on platform 1.

 Where to eat and drink: Two bars serving food can be found right opposite the station.
 The Brasserie Le Versian is also a bureau de tabac (tobacconist).
 Le Capitole has free wi-fi and serves excellent, cheap hot meals at lunchtime and snacks during the rest of the day.